julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   instructions should be fairly similar on other cloud providers (e.g., Amazon).
 They also assume familiarity with Unix, Docker, and Unidata technology in general.
-You will have to be comfortable entering command at the Unix command line.
+You will have to be comfortable entering commands at the Unix command line.
 We will be using Docker images defined at the [Unidata-Dockerfiles repository] in addition to a configuration specifically planned for AMS 2016 demonstrations project [AMS 2016 demonstrations project].